 Thankfully and much to our surprise, the scan revealed the cancer was contained in the salivary gland with no sign of having spread.
 We drove home without Stan that evening.
 It was scary but we trusted the team 100%.
 He stayed overnight and underwent surgery the following morning.
 During this time, we received several phone calls with updates on how he was doing.
 ‘Super-Stan’ was home within 24 hours after surgery.

 He bounced back to normal at home remarkably quickly.
 Since then, he’s had 20 stitches removed all in one sitting and has been doing well in general.
 He continues to surprise and amaze us with his resilience.
 We are so proud of him.
-We can’t thank the staff at Fitzpatrick Referrals Oncology and Soft Tissue enough, especially Stan’s surgeon Jon, Client Services Manager Hattie for her help and advice prior to our visit and upon arrival, as well as everyone else we encountered during our visit including the reception team and nurses who looked after Stan during his visit.
+We can’t thank the staff at Fitzpatrick Referrals Oncology and Soft Tissue enough, especially Stan’s surgeon Jon, the Reception team for their help and advice prior to our visit and upon arrival, as well as everyone else we encountered during our visit including the nurses who looked after Stan during his visit.
 Everyone does a superb job.